-Games naturally provide some form of structure, making them a natural fit for homeschooling.
-Though many homeschooling families don’t necessarily depend on structure, the well thought out rules and overall learning-through-play aspects of board gaming brings so many benefits to at-home learning.
+Children’s board games naturally provide some form of structure, making them a natural fit for homeschooling.
+Although many homeschooling families don’t necessarily depend on structure, the well-thought-out rules and overall aspects of learning through play that are associated with board gaming bring so many benefits to at-home learning.

 Gameschooling vs Game-based Learning

 Gameschooling is homeschooling using games as a large part of the learning curriculum.
-The term Game-based learning refers to using games to learn something (for example, using HABA’s Secret Code 13 + 4 board game to improve math skills).
+The term “game-based learning” refers to using games to learn something (for example, using HABA’s Dragon's Breath game to teach probability).

 Benefits of Board Game Play

-There have been numerous studies showing that children who are particularly excellent at certain board games grow up to be highly strategic thinkers, problem solvers, and possess high intelligence quotients.
-Here are 5 specific benefits of board games:
+There have been numerous studies showing that children who are particularly excellent at certain board games grow up to be highly strategic thinkers, to be problem solvers, and to possess high intelligence quotients.
+Here are five specific benefits of board games:

 Who Can Gameschool?

-Gameschooling isn’t just for families who homeschool.
-Families with children that attend a traditional school setting outside of the home can still benefit from gameschooling too.
-How ever your family utilizes board games; whether it’s through a formal curriculum or it is just for reinforcing skills learned in school, we can all agree that it’s a wonderful way to bond, all while making learning fun and engaging!
+This approach to learning isn’t just for families that homeschool.
+Families with children who attend traditional school settings outside of the home can still benefit from the gameschool approach, too.
+However your family utilizes board games, whether it’s through a formal curriculum or it’s just for reinforcing the skills learned in school, we can all agree that it’s a wonderful way to bond, all while making learning fun and engaging!

 Benefits of Learning Through Play

 Children naturally learn best through play.
-Through play, children build a foundation of skills, traits and abilities that will help them to successfully function in society.
-Maria Montessori, founder of the Montessori Method of education coined the phrase "Play is the work of the child."
-She noticed that children’s “work” has all the key characteristics of play.
-After all, even though "play" is fun for them, it is absolutely critical for proper development.
+In play, children build foundations of skills, traits, and abilities that will help them to successfully function in society.
+Maria Montessori, founder of the Montessori method of education, coined the phrase "Play is the work of the child."
+She noticed that children’s “work” has all of the key characteristics of play.

 HABA Game Suggestions for Gameschooling:

-At first glance, our classic Monza game for ages 5+ looks like a simple roll & move dice game.
+Monza - At first glance, our classic Monza game for ages 5+ looks like a simple roll-and-move dice game.
 But it's soooo much more than that!
-It’s a great balance of luck and strategy, deciding how you’ll use the colors you roll.
-Having so many dice and colors means that token movement is only limited by the player’s planning, which gives young ones motivation to think before they move.
+It’s a great balance of luck and strategy, allowing you to decide how you’ll use the colors you roll.